sulingjie/sulingjie.github.io/_pages/about.md

 --------

 <p style="text-align:justify; text-justify:inter-ideograph;">
-For better visualization and analysis, mesh data are requeied to be reconstructed from point cloud.
-Implict B-spline surface function is convenient for mesh reconstruction.
-First, we generate two inner data and outer data by moving original along the nomals, the two added data can gaurantee the direction of the surface.
-Then, we represent implict B-spline surface fitting as a least square problem.
-Finally, we add global tension constraint to control the smoothness and solve the least square problem.
-Now, we are trying to improve the local accuracy in high-curvature areas.
+For better visualization and analysis, surface function are required to be reconstructed from point cloud data.
+Implict B-spline (IBS) function is a widely-used and convenient format for representing surfaces.
+This project focuses on estimating the IBS surface with point cloud data.
+Firstly, we generate internal data and external data by moving the original data along the normals.
+These added data can gaurantee the orientation of the surface.
+Next, we represent the implict B-spline surface fitting as a least square problem.
+Finally, we incorporate a global tension constraint to control the smoothness and solve the least squares problem.
+Now, we are working on improving local accuracy in high-curvature areas.
 </p>

 <p style="float: left; width: 100%;">